-The government have relaxed the rules for some benefits to help with the effect of coronavirus.
+The government has relaxed the rules for some benefits to help with the effect of coronavirus.

-We're offering residents whose employment or income have been adversely impacted by the coronavirus pandemic the opportunity to delay payment of council tax for 2 months.
+We're offering residents whose employment or income have been adversely impacted by the coronavirus pandemic the opportunity to delay payment of council tax for two months.

 If you need to claim universal credit because of coronavirus there is useful information to help you on the Understanding universal credit website.

 You may also be eligible for support from our Covid-19 emergency fund.
 For more details on how to access this funding please take a look at the Covid-19 emergency assistance funding webpage.

 If you're on a low income you may be entitled to a test and trace support payment of £500.
 Find out more from our benefits pages.

 In order to assist with the effects of Covid-19, the government has pledged £500m in new grant funding for billing authorities to provide additional council tax relief for economically vulnerable households in their area.